-Walking into the 16 plus school was a completely different experience, unlike my other school I wasn’t forced to study here, everyone was independent, and we were allowed to express ourselves.
-Here at The 16 plus school, they tried to make a difference (MAD) to make us comfortable.
-That I really appreciate a lot.
+Walking into The 16 Plus School was a completely different experience.
+Unlike my other school, I wasn’t forced to study here; everyone was independent, and we were allowed to express ourselves.
+Here at The 16 Plus School, they tried to make a difference (MAD) to make us comfortable.
+I appreciate that a lot.

-I remember the first day I came to The 16 Plus School, I was so excited but I didn’t know the long and bumpy journey I was embarking on yet, until my first test, that’s when it dawned on me.
+I remember the first day I came to The 16 Plus School; I was so excited that I didn’t know the journey would be long and bumpy journey until my first test; that’s when the reality dawned on me.

 Some of us here today, including our parents, are wondering how our lives are going to turn out.
-It is OK to wonder but, I also think it is important to realize that our future is not just something that happens to us.
+It is okay to wonder but I also think it is important to realize that our future is not just something that happens to us.
 It is up to us to create.

-So, fellow grandaunts, I urge you today to embrace the opportunity before you.
+So, fellow grandaunds, I urge you today to embrace the opportunity before you.
 Take what you have learned throughout the last few months and put it to good use.

-Leave behind what isn’t helpful and bring forward with you the lessons that will be the working parts of your greatest invention ever, YOUR LIFE!!
+Leave behind what isn’t helpful and bring forward the lessons that will be useful tools in your greatest invention ever: YOUR LIFE!!